jsakamoto/Toolbelt.Blazor.I18nText/README.md

 ### Step.5 - Get the "Text Table" object in your Blazor component

-Open your Blazor component file (.cshtml) in your editor, and do this:
+Open your Blazor component file (.razor) in your editor, and do this:

 1. Inject `Toolbelt.Blazor.I18nText.I18nText` service into the component.